Heliotropium: Toxicity

 Some species are weeds, and many are hepatotoxic if eaten due to abundant pyrrolizidine alkaloids.
 There have been cases of canine death due to over-ingestion of this toxic plant.
 Though it is not palatable and most animals will completely ignore it, there have been cases of horses, swine and cattle being poisoned due to contamination of hay.

 Heliotrine and heliotridine

 Seeds of the Heliotropium genus were discovered in the 1940s and 50s to be responsible for liver disease in populations that consumed them in large quantities, either inadvertently (as a contaminant of food crops) or deliberately (associated with the ingestion of herbal infusions for the treatment of certain ailments).
 The seeds contained high concentrations of pyrrolizidine alkaloids, identified mainly as the N-oxide of heliotrine (74%), and one or two other compounds similar in character to lasiocarpine.
-More recently, in 1993 and 2017, there have been reported cases of poisoning in Tajkistan from wheat contaminated with H. lasiocarpum seeds.
+More recently, in 1993 and 2017, there have been reported cases of poisoning in Tajikistan from wheat contaminated with H. lasiocarpum seeds.